 Another thing that can be confusing is that juvenile bald eagles don’t have the telltale white head, so they are more likely to be confused with red-tailed hawks.

 Birds can look like bald eagles in one or more of the following ways:

-- Other appearance details (hooked beak, large talons, fanned tail in flight)
+- Other Details: (hooked beak, sharp talons, fanned tail in flight)

-Even though none of these birds is exactly like a bald eagle, there is something about each one that is similar to the USA’s national bird.
+Even though none of these birds are exactly like a bald eagle, there’s something about each one that is similar to the USA’s national bird.
 Let’s take a look!

-Very few birds the size of South America’s Andean Condor are able to fly!
+Very few birds the size of South America’s Andean Condor can fly!
 These big vultures weigh between 17 and 33 pounds, but they can still take to the air!
-Their wingspan is up to 10.5 feet across!
+Their broad wings are up to 10.5 feet across.